Shahid Merali

 - led many other domains including training clinical educator colleagues (primary and secondary care) who teach students on placement; assessment design and implementation (including OSCEs and workplace-based assessments) and assessor training; and the training, management, and mentorship of faculty

-Having successfully established the department of Primary Care Education and designed the curriculum for all 5 years of the MBChB programme at Aston Medical School, I changed the scope of my role and now act as the Primary Care Placements Liaison Lead: I manage the capacity and allocations of primary care placements across the whole of the MBChB programme.
-This has enabled me to spend more time working with the RCGP, where I feel I can have a greater impact in medical education.
+Having successfully established and led the department of Primary Care Education and designed the curriculum for all 5 years of the MBChB programme at Aston Medical School, I changed the scope of my role and now act as the Primary Care Placements Liaison Lead: I lead the recruitment, quality management, and allocations of primary care placements across the whole of the MBChB programme.
+This has enabled me to spend more time working with the RCGP, where I can have a greater impact in medical education.

 In my role as a Curriculum Editor with the RCGP, I have a leading role in the creation, continued development and quality assurance of the curriculum modules and other educational materials in the MRCGP curriculum.